About FilingDrift

 False positives: 6 of 30 stable reference companies generated above-ceiling scores at some point.
 Four of the six occurred during the COVID disruption years (2020–2021), when market-wide language shifts reduced the specificity of peer normalization.
 One (RTX) followed a major corporate merger that produced large language changes for structural reasons.

-Known limitations (we'd rather tell you)
+Known limitations

 • M&A distortions.
 When a company acquires another and consolidates filings, the combined entity may show language change that reflects the target's pre-existing disclosure style, not a genuine deterioration.